The Conservation of Energy Principle

 “In physics, the law of conservation of energy states that the total energy of an isolated system in a given frame of reference remains constant — it is said to be conserved over time.[1]
 In other words, this law means that energy can neither be created nor destroyed; rather, it can only be transformed from one form to another.”

 This Wiki definition is notable for its exclusive language on a range of levels.
-We will briefly discuss the meaning of six of the phrases as a prelude to providing a more enlightening description of the ways of the universe.
+We will briefly discuss the meaning of six of its phrases as a prelude to providing a more enlightening description of the ways of the universe.

 “In physics”

-Physics here is defined as a branch of science.
+“Physics” here is defined as a branch of science.
 This is a very narrow definition because both “science” and “physics” are understood to be an exclusive, amoral way of thinking, “a department of knowledge”.

-Physics is the learning~practicing of the ways (principles) of the universe, all of which involves paradox
+Physics is the learning~~practicing of the ways (principles) of the universe, all of which involves paradox.

 “The law” (versus “the principle”)